jayanthpotluri5513/Deceptive-news-sequencing-using-LSTM/README.md

 **Platform:** Google Colab/ Jupyter Notebook

-## 🔍 Step-by-Step Process
+### 🔍 Step-by-Step Process
 Here’s a complete breakdown of the project flow:

-#### 1. Data Collection and Loading
+1. **Data Collection and Loading**
--Download: Download the dataset from Kaggle.
+   - **Download**: Download the dataset from Kaggle.
--Load: Load the dataset into a Pandas DataFrame using pd.read_csv() to facilitate data manipulation.
+   - **Load**: Load the dataset into a Pandas DataFrame using `pd.read_csv()` to facilitate data manipulation.

-#### 2. Data Preprocessing
+2. **Data Preprocessing**
--Cleaning: Remove unwanted characters, punctuation, and stop words using NLTK’s stopwords list.
+   - **Cleaning**: Remove unwanted characters, punctuation, and stop words using NLTK’s stopwords list.
--Tokenization: Split the text into individual tokens (words) to prepare for embedding.
+   - **Tokenization**: Split the text into individual tokens (words) to prepare for embedding.
--Stemming/Lemmatization: Use NLTK to convert words to their root forms, reducing vocabulary size without losing meaning.
+   - **Stemming/Lemmatization**: Use NLTK to convert words to their root forms, reducing vocabulary size without losing meaning.
--Vectorization: Transform the cleaned text into numerical vectors.
+   - **Vectorization**: Transform the cleaned text into numerical vectors.
 We use word embeddings (e.g., Word2Vec or GloVe) for contextual representation.

-#### 3. Model Selection and Architecture
+3. **Model Selection and Architecture**
--Embedding Layer: The first layer of the LSTM network, which converts tokens into dense vectors.
+   - **Embedding Layer**: The first layer of the LSTM network, which converts tokens into dense vectors.
--LSTM Layers: These capture sequential patterns and dependencies, crucial for detecting subtle changes that indicate deceptive content.
+   - **LSTM Layers**: These capture sequential patterns and dependencies, crucial for detecting subtle changes that indicate deceptive content.
--Dense Layers: Used to condense information for final classification.
+   - **Dense Layers**: Used to condense information for final classification.
--Output Layer: A softmax layer for multi-class classification (true vs. deceptive).
+   - **Output Layer**: A softmax layer for multi-class classification (true vs. deceptive).

-#### 4. Train-Test Split
+4. **Train-Test Split**
--Data Split: Split the dataset into training and test sets (typically an 80-20 split).
+   - **Data Split**: Split the dataset into training and test sets (typically an 80-20 split).
--Batching: Configure batches for efficient processing during training.
+   - **Batching**: Configure batches for efficient processing during training.

-#### 5. Model Training
+5. **Model Training**
--Compilation: Compile the model with a suitable loss function (e.g., categorical cross-entropy) and optimizer (e.g., Adam).
+   - **Compilation**: Compile the model with a suitable loss function (e.g., categorical cross-entropy) and optimizer (e.g., Adam).
--Training: Train the model on the dataset, using validation data to assess performance after each epoch.
+   - **Training**: Train the model on the dataset, using validation data to assess performance after each epoch.
--Monitoring: Plot loss and accuracy over epochs to monitor convergence and adjust if necessary.
+   - **Monitoring**: Plot loss and accuracy over epochs to monitor convergence and adjust if necessary.

-#### 6. Evaluation
+6. **Evaluation**
--Confusion Matrix: Provides a breakdown of correctly and incorrectly classified instances.
+   - **Confusion Matrix**: Provides a breakdown of correctly and incorrectly classified instances.
--Accuracy, Precision, Recall, F1-Score: Measure the model's ability to accurately classify deceptive news.
+   - **Accuracy, Precision, Recall, F1-Score**: Measure the model's ability to accurately classify deceptive news.
--ROC Curve: To visualize model performance across various threshold settings.
+   - **ROC Curve**: To visualize model performance across various threshold settings.

-#### 7. Prediction and Testing
+7. **Prediction and Testing**
--Test Data Evaluation: Use unseen data to evaluate the model's generalization capability.
+   - **Test Data Evaluation**: Use unseen data to evaluate the model's generalization capability.
--Ensemble Learning: Apply methods like majority voting to improve stability and reliability in predictions.
+   - **Ensemble Learning**: Apply methods like majority voting to improve stability and reliability in predictions.

-#### 8. Visualization and Results
+8. **Visualization and Results**
--Confusion Matrix Visualization: Visualize model predictions versus actual classifications.
+   - **Confusion Matrix Visualization**: Visualize model predictions versus actual classifications.
--Metrics Summary: Summarize precision, recall, F1 score, and accuracy.
+   - **Metrics Summary**: Summarize precision, recall, F1 score, and accuracy.
--Plots: Plot training vs. validation accuracy/loss to assess model performance over epochs.
+   - **Plots**: Plot training vs. validation accuracy/loss to assess model performance over epochs.

-#### 9. Model Saving and Deployment
+9. **Model Saving and Deployment**
--Save Model: Save the trained model to a file (.h5 or .pb) for future use.
+   - **Save Model**: Save the trained model to a file (.h5 or .pb) for future use.
--Load Model: Demonstrate how to load the saved model and use it for new predictions.
+   - **Load Model**: Demonstrate how to load the saved model and use it for new predictions.

-## 📊 Results and Evaluation Metrics
+### 📊 Results and Evaluation Metrics
 The model has been evaluated using the following metrics:
-**Confusion Matrix**: Visualizes classification performance by comparing actual vs. predicted labels.
+- **Confusion Matrix**: Visualizes classification performance by comparing actual vs. predicted labels.
-**Precision, Recall, and F1 Score**: Assess the model's ability to accurately identify deceptive news.
+- **Precision, Recall, and F1 Score**: Assess the model's ability to accurately identify deceptive news.
-**Accuracy**: Shows overall correct classifications.
+- **Accuracy**: Shows overall correct classifications.

 ## Example Output